msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_3_sensors.md

 a secure channel to the TEE.
-*   [C-1-7] MUST have all identifiable fingerprint data encrypted and cryptographically authenticated such that they cannot be acquired, read or altered outside of the Trusted Execution Environment (TEE), or a chip with a secure channel to the TEE as documented in the [implementation guidelines]( https://source.android.com/devices/tech/security/authentication/fingerprint-hal.html) on the Android Open Source Project site.
+*   [C-1-7] MUST have all identifiable fingerprint data encrypted and cryptographically authenticated such that they cannot be acquired, read or altered outside of the TEE, or a chip with a secure channel to the TEE as documented in the [implementation guidelines]( https://source.android.com/devices/tech/security/authentication/fingerprint-hal.html) on the Android Open Source Project site.
 *   [C-1-8] MUST prevent adding a fingerprint without first establishing a chain